 Where Will Demographics Take the Asia-Pacific Food System?
 (June 2004) assesses the impact of expanded urbanization, variability in population growth and immigration, and aging populations on the Asia-Pacific food system.
 The ability of developing countries to adjust to rapid urbanization will be the most important demographic challenge, testing the region's capacity to deliver a steady flow of safe, reasonably priced food.

-Many factors determine the Structure of the Global Markets for Meat (September 2003), including the relative availability of resources for raising and processing animals for meat.
+Many factors determine the (September 2003), including the relative availability of resources for raising and processing animals for meat.
 Countries' preferences for various cuts of meat provide opportunities for international trade.
 South Korea has been one of the largest markets for U.S. meat exports.

 Structural Change and Agricultural Protection: Costs of Korean Agricultural Policy, 1975 and 1990 (April 2002) provides an overview of South Korea's agricultural policy goals and outcomes in a period of rapid economic development.
 Protection of agriculture skewed farmers' choices of crops and tended to keep labor in agriculture (and out of manufacturing and services), resulting in misallocation of resources.
 Despite the sharp decline of agriculture's importance in South Korea's general economy, high import barriers continued, incurring greater costs to the economy in 1990 than in 1975.

 South Korea's Agricultural Policy Hampered Economic Growth (June-July 2002) examines the impacts of the country's agricultural trade barriers.
 South Korea s protective policies kept resources in agriculture, which, combined with high food prices, limited growth in the manufacturing and services sectors.

 (April 2001) discusses South Korea's quotas and uses its wheat market as a case study of what can happen when a quota system is dropped.